ALTIBASE/Documents/Manuals/Altibase_7.2/eng/API User's Manual.md

 Altibase.jdbc.driver.AltibaseXID
 ```

-The ABXADataSource class is the only one that the user accesses directly.
+The AltibaseXADataSource class is the only one that the user accesses directly.
 The user does not need to directly access the other classes, as they are implemented in the JTA interface class.

 1. .
-Create an ABXADataSource Object
+Create an AltibaseXADataSource Object

    ```
    AltibaseXADataSource xaDataSource = new AltibaseXADataSource();